IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/T._Colin_Campbell" target="_blank">T. Colin Campbell</a><span style="color:Chartreuse">(biochemist who specializes in the effect of nutrition on long-term health)</span>

+>“I credit my plant-based diet with giving me the energy and stamina to help carry my teams to four NBA championship wins. … Veganism has become a transformative part of my life and I have made it my mission to share the power of plant-based eating with the world. … Vegan eating is not just a slam dunk for human health; it’s also the most effective way to combat climate change, according to a 2010 report by the United Nations. … going vegan is one of the best things a person can do **for their health, for animals, and for the environment**.”

+― <a href="https://en.wikipedia.org/wiki/John_Salley" target="_blank">John Salley</a> <span style="color:Chartreuse">(1st player in the NBA history to win a championship in three different decades and 1st player in NBA history to win championships with three franchises)</span>

+>“In fact, my best year of track competition was the first year I ate a vegan diet.
+Moreover, by continuing to eat a vegan diet, my weight is under control, I like the way I look.
+(I know that sounds vain, but all of us want to like the way we look.)
+I enjoy eating more, and I feel great. … I remember vividly making the decision in July of 1990 to become a vegan. … And I had my best year as an athlete ever! … Your body is your temple.
+If you nourish it properly, it will be good to you and you will increase its longevity.”

+― <a href="https://en.wikipedia.org/wiki/Carl_Lewis" target="_blank">Carl Lewis</a><span style="color:Chartreuse">(Olympic athlete who won nine Olympic gold medals, one Olympic silver medal, and 10 World Championships medals, including eight gold.
+He also  won a gold medal in the same individual event in four consecutive Olympic Games)</span>

 >“The day has been, I am sad to say in many places it is not yet past, in which the greater part of the species, under the denomination of slaves, have been treated by the law exactly upon the same footing, as, in England for example, the inferior races of animals are still. **The day may come when the rest of the animal creation may acquire those rights which never could have been witholden from them but by the hand of tyranny**.
 The French have already discovered that the blackness of the skin is no reason a human being should be abandoned without redress to the caprice of a tormentor.
 It may one day come to be recognised that the number of the legs, the villosity of the skin, or the termination of the os sacrum are reasons equally insufficient for abandoning a sensitive being to the same fate.
 What else is it that should trace the insuperable line?
 Is it the faculty of reason or perhaps the faculty of discourse?
 But a full-grown horse or dog, is beyond comparison a more rational, as well as a more conversable animal, than an infant of a day or a week or even a month, old.
 But suppose the case were otherwise, what would it avail? **The question is not, Can they reason? nor, Can they talk? but, Can they suffer?**” [1780]